ReDI-School/intermediate-java/lesson5/index.md

 easier to debug.
 For example, a method named `getSquare()` is so readable that we can know that this method will be calculating the square of a number whenever it is called.

-## Method visibility
+## Method Visibility with Access Modifiers

 - `private`: Can only be accessed within the owning class
 - `protected`: Can only be accessed within the owning class, classes within the same package and any sub-class of the owning class
-- `[no-visibilty]`: Can only be accessed within the class and classes within the same package
 - `public`: Can be accessed from anywhere.
+- No modifier (default): Can only be accessed within the class and classes within the same package

 ## Static Methods

 Static methods like the `main` method belongs to the class and you do not need an instance of the class to invoke it.
-If you define a static method call `myMethod` in a class called `MyClass` you can invoke that method by using the class in the following way:
+If you define a static method call `myMethod` in a class called `MyClass`.
+You can invoke that method by using the class in the following way:

 ```java
 MyClass.myMethod(...)